 “It is not over,” she said at last, looking at me with crazed excitement.
 She twisted her arms, pushing her hands up and around so that she could grab a hold of me as well.
 She locked her grip as tightly as I held onto her and she smiled at me, looking very unstable.

-I could feel her hands growing warm, then hot, and I couldn’t help but wonder how I planned to wrench my arm free from her grip.
+I could feel her hands growing warm, then hot, and I couldn’t help but wonder how I planned to free my arm from her grip.
 She was digging her nails into my flesh and the heat of her body was growing immensely.
 I knew I had to escape, and a brutish idea popped into my head.

 A moment later, she exploded.